 From the album The Rest Of Our Life, 2017

-Yes, it's technically not exclusively a Tim McGraw video, since it's from his first collaborative album with wife Faith Hill, but the new song and video is too beautiful to not include.
+Yes, it's technically not exclusively a McGraw video, since it's from his first collaborative album with Hill, but the song and video is too beautiful to not include.
 It features the pair getting in a fight and walking away from each other before realizing the real important things.
 It's a great portrayal of the realities of a more than 20-year marriage that has to be incredibly stressful.